Sleep and breathing

-When we sleep, our breathing changes due to normal biological processes that affect both our respiratory and muscular systems.

-Physiology

-Sleep Onset

-Breathing changes as we transition from wakefulness to sleep.
-These changes arise due to biological changes in the processes that regulate our breathing.
-When we fall asleep, minute ventilation (the amount of air that we breathe per minute) reduces due to decreased metabolism.
+Significant physiologic changes in breathing take place during normal sleep related to alterations in respiratory drive and musculature.

+Normal

-Non-REM (NREM) Sleep
+Sleep onset

+Set point of ventilation is different in wakefulness and sleep. pCO2 is higher and ventilation is lower in sleep.
+Sleep onset in normal subjects is not immediate, but oscillates between arousal, stage I and II sleep before steady NREM sleep is obtained.
+So falling asleep results in decreased ventilation and a higher pCO2, above the wakefulness set point.
+On wakefulness, this constitutes an error signal which provokes hyperventilation until the wakefulness set point is reached.
+When the subject falls asleep, ventilation decreases and pCO2 rises, resulting in hypoventilation or even apnea.
+These oscillations continue until steady state sleep is obtained.
+The medulla oblongata controls our respiration.

+Steady NREM (Non-REM) sleep

+Ventilation

+Breathing is remarkably regular, both in amplitude and frequency in steady NREM sleep.
+Steady NREM sleep has the lowest indices of variability of all sleep stages.
+Minute ventilation decreases by 13% in steady stage II sleep and by 15% in steady slow wave sleep (Stage III and Stage IV sleep).
+Mean inspiratory flow is decreased but inspiratory duration and respiratory cycle duration are unchanged, resulting in an overall decreased tidal volume.

-During NREM sleep, we move through three sleep stages, with each progressively deeper than the last.
-As our sleep deepens, our minute ventilation continues to decrease, reducing by 13% in the second NREM stage and by 15% in the third.
-For example, a study of 19 healthy adults revealed that the minute ventilation in NREM sleep was 7.18 liters/minute compared to 7.66 liters/minute when awake.
+In a study of 19 healthy adults, the minute ventilation in NREM sleep was 7.18 ± 0.39(SEM) liters/minute compared to 7.66 ± 0.34 liters/minute when awake.

-Ribcage & Abdominal Muscle Contributions
+Rib cage and abdominal muscle contributions

 Rib cage contribution to ventilation increases during NREM sleep, mostly by lateral movement, and is detected by an increase in EMG amplitude during breathing.
 Diaphragm activity is little increased or unchanged and abdominal muscle activity is slightly increased during these sleep stages.

-Upper Airway Resistance
+Upper airway resistance

 Airway resistance increases by about 230% during NREM sleep.
 Elastic and flow resistive properties of the lung do not change during NREM sleep.
 The increase in resistance comes primarily from the upper airway in the retro-epiglottic region.
 Tonic activity of the pharyngeal dilator muscles of the upper airway decreases during the NREM sleep, contributing to the increased resistance, which is reflected in increased esophageal pressure swings during sleep.
 The other ventilatory muscles compensate for the increased resistance, and so the airflow decreases much less than the increase in resistance.

-Arterial Blood Gases
+Arterial blood gases

-The Arterial blood gasses pCO2 increases by 3-7mmHg, pO2 drops by 3-9mmHg and SaO2 drops by 2% or less.
+The arterial blood gasses pCO2 increases by 3-7mmHg, pO2 drops by 3-9mmHg and SaO2 drops by 2% or less.
 These changes occur despite a reduced metabolic rate, reflected by a 10-20% decrease in O2 consumption, suggesting overall hypoventilation instead of decreased production/metabolism.